 “I really enjoyed working at the eAcademy and gained a lot of good, hands-on experience, but being asked to stay on at the eCenter and run the Venture Investment Accelerator was extremely exciting and rewarding,” continued Atterholt.

 Atterholt has been an exceptional student throughout his tenure at the Shenango campus receiving several awards and scholarships, including the 2016 Ann Wansack Award for his leadership and participation in the campus, the Blue and White Scholarship, and the Paul and Eleanor Chadderton Scholarship.
-Most recently, Atterholt was asked to represent the student body in the interview process for the campus’ new athletic director in March, and in April, was chosen to be the student speaker at this year’s prestigious Penn State Mount Nitttany Society Dinner at University Park, Pa.
+Most recently, Atterholt was asked to represent the student body in the interview process for the campus’ new athletic director in March, and in April, was chosen to be the student speaker at this year’s Penn State Mount Nitttany Society Dinner at the University Park campus.

-Atterholt recently accepted the position of Director of Sports and Recreation at Buhl Park in Hermitage, Pa., where he is in charge of the golf course, driving range, pool, tennis, and disc golf activities and events, as well as serves as the Executive Director of the First Tee Program.
-Last spring, he spearheaded the opening of the driving range and golf course operations and taught for the Buhl Park’s First Tee in the position of Golf Center Coordinator.
+Atterholt recently accepted the position as director of sports and recreation at Buhl Park in Hermitage, Pennsylvania, where he is in charge of the golf course, driving range, pool, tennis, and disc golf activities and events, as well as serves as the executive director of the First Tee Program.
+Last spring, he spearheaded the opening of the driving range and golf course operations and taught for the Buhl Park’s First Tee in the position of golf center coordinator.